twl8n/clojure-interpreter/README.md

 #### clojint the clojure interpreter

 This project allows you to create a Clojure interpreter.
-(I added a pre-built clojint.jar to the repo, but building via lein has long term advantages.)
 I use it as a replacement for Perl and bash shell automation tasks.

 It takes 2 or 3 seconds to spin up the interpreter, but that's much better than ```lien run``` and I've fixed